Become a Member

 Cooperation Canada is the “go-to” source for the latest trends in Canadian aid spending and practice.
-Canadian aid policy is analyzed and compared to donor practices around the world – elements of development effectiveness and good development are assessed.
+Canadian aid policy is analyzed and compared to donor practices around the world.
 Media, government departments and member organizations use our web site to gain up-to-date analysis of Canada’s aid spending.
-Cooperation Canada is also a leading member of the Reality of Aid global network which provides independent analysis and reports on global aid flows.
+Cooperation Canada represents the sector on several government committees.
+Reality of Aid Network which provides independent analysis and reports on global aid flows.

 Opportunities for direct contact with key sector leaders, knowledge sharing, and an exceptional learning environment are all results of ample networking opportunities made available through us.
 Cooperation Canada is the key sector convener on issues of aid, development and global social justice.
-Working groups like the Americas Policy Group, Africa Canada Forum are places where members bring their expertise and keep up with developments in regions in which they work.
-Cooperation Canada was the facilitator of Canada’s national Open Forum consultation on Civil Society and Development Effectiveness.
-Our Charity Law Education Project meant special workshops and resources to help charities understand their obligations under the Income Tax Act.
+We have several working groups, including the Africa Canada Forum, CFO working group, HR and Youth Engagement working groups, that connect in our Member Portal to share their expertise, find synergies and cooperate with each other.
+Cooperation Canada convenes several events, dialogues and consultations with government.
+Open Forum for CSO Development Effectiveness.

-- Access to Cooperation Canada Working Groups (i.e. Innovative Finance Group, Communications Group, Emerging Leaders Network and more)
+- Access to Cooperation Canada Working Groups ( Innovative Finance Group, Communications Group, Emerging Leaders Network and more)

-- Opportunity to work with Global Affairs Canada through the
+- Opportunities to work with Global Affairs Canada through the

 - Task Force for Improving Effectiveness

-- Opportunity to provide policy input through consultations and surveys
+- Opportunities to provide policy input through consultations and surveys

-- Two free job postings a year and five free volunteer posts
+- Two free job postings and five free volunteer posts per year

 - A desk to work from when you travel to Ottawa

-Organizations interested in becoming members of Cooperation Canada must meet the following criteria:
+Organizations interested in joining Cooperation Canada must meet the following: